 This is an argument for the world of forms.
 Plato points out that we can conceptually divide the world up into categories like tree, table, beauty, justice, etc. We can only categorize things if we can recognize that they share something in common.
 The fact that we can recognize that all trees (for example) share something in common, shows that there must be an abstract quality of treeness.
 Since no particular tree is identical to this abstract quality, it must exist separately.
 Plato doesn’t see how we could recognize a tree unless we already have in our mind a perfect abstract ideal of a tree; an idea of ‘treeness’, with which we can recognize a particular tree due to it being an imperfect representation of treeness.
 Since the world of appearances is in flux, how is it that we manage to recognize different things through categorisation?
 Since the river we step into the second time is no longer the same river as the first, it seems impossible to think of the world in an orderly categorized way if all we have to go on is a world of flux.
 Yet, we do, and therefore we must be born with the concepts of treeness, beauty, etc. So, Plato concludes we must have a dim recollection of the forms of which the particulars in the world of appearances share some dim shadow-like characteristics by which we are able to recognize and categorize them.

-Aristotle’s response.
+Aristotle’s response to Plato’s One Over Many argument.
 Aristotle does not object to the idea of form itself, but only to the separation of form from things, which Plato’s one over many argument and theory of forms does.
 On Aristotle’s view, a thing’s form is its essence; its defining quality that makes it what it is.
 For example, form of a tree would be the quality essential to being a tree.
 The essential quality of treeness that a tree has cannot possibly be separated from a tree, otherwise it would not be a tree.
 So, there is no basis for thinking that the form of ‘treeness’ is a separate entity in another realm.

 Wittgenstein’s Criticism of the One Over Many argument.
 Wittgenstein argued that there is no precisely definable form or abstract ideal of a category.
 He gave an example of a family picture.
 There are similarities between the members of the family, but it would be absurd to suggest that recognition of that required understanding of or the existence of perfect abstracted form of that family or that there even is such a thing as an abstracted form of that family.
 Instead, Wittgenstein argued we recognize someone as a member of a family due to their family resemblances.
 Similarly, we recognize a member of a category as such due to its family resemblances to other things in that category.
 The world is not a set of definable categories which the human mind can perfectly divide up.
 It’s not clear where the boundary between tree and bush are for example, in some species.
 Humans divide the world linguistically and conceptually in a disorganised haphazard way when it is useful for us within our social context, not according to objective categories of reality.
 The categories are determined by social convention, not objective reality.
 Categories are not metaphysical, they are conceptual schemes mapped onto a human experience of the world for the purpose of performing a specific function or use.
 As such, they have indeterminate boundaries and are subject to revision.
 What someone decides to call a tree might depend on the use for which the category ‘tree’ has in their social environment.
 There is no perfect form of ‘treeness’.